 A written record that includes the date, time, location, findings, and sanctions (if applicable) of all meetings and Hearings will be maintained by the Student Conduct Administrator.
-No audio or video recordings of Hearings will be permitted.
-Following the disposition of a case through the Student Conduct Process, the student will be provided with a written summary of the outcome, including, if applicable, the policies for which the student was found responsible for violating and the sanctions imposed
+Generally, no audio or video recordings of Hearings will be permitted.
+Hearings to adjudicate alleged violations of the Relationship Conduct Policy will be recorded as outlined in that policy.